-- 1. Horses are not permitted to compete in FEI Events: - a) with hyposensitive or hypersensitive areas of the body;

-- b) with a tracheotomy/tracheostomy (i.e. an existing surgical opening through the skin into the trachea); - c) following gene doping (i.e. the non-therapeutic use of cells, genes, genetic elements or the modulation of gene expression having the capacity to improve performance); - d) following any form of genetic modification; - e) following blood doping, or similar methods (e.g. ozone haemotherapy), - f) with any object that punctures the skin with the exception of wound closure materials: - g) wearing contact lenses unless permission has been granted from the FEI Veterinary Department; - h) if the hair on their limbs has been clipped and/or shaven at any point during the Period of the Event.
+- 1. Horses are not permitted to compete in FEI Events: - a) with hyposensitive or hypersensitive areas of the body; - b) with a tracheotomy/tracheostomy (i.e. an existing surgical opening through the skin into the trachea); - c) following gene doping (i.e. the non-therapeutic use of cells, genes, genetic elements or the modulation of gene expression having the capacity to improve performance); - d) following any form of genetic modification; - e) following blood doping, or similar methods (e.g. ozone haemotherapy), - f) with any object that punctures the skin with the exception of wound closure materials; - g) wearing contact lenses unless permission has been granted from the FEI Veterinary Department; - h) if the hair on their limbs has been clipped and/or shaven at any point during the Period of the Event.
 Permission must be granted from the VC/VD by the PTV for clipping and/or shaving required for veterinary purposes, prior to any investigation or treatment taking place.
-Horses' limbs may be clipped up to 3 days before the Horse Inspection using a blade that cuts the hairs no shorter than 2mm; - i) if the Horse's sensory hairs have been clipped and/or shaven or in any other way removed unless individual sensory hairs have been removed by a veterinarian to prevent pain or discomfort for the Horse.
+Horses' limbs may be clipped up to 3 days before the Horse Inspection using a blade that cuts the hairs no shorter than 2mm; - i) if the Horse's sensory hairs have been clipped and/or shaven or in any other way removed unless individual sensory hairs have been removed by a veterinarian to prevent pain or discomfort for the Horse-and-if the hair in the auricles of the Horse have been removed or shortened within the rims of the auricle.
 Areas of hair that must be clipped, shaven or removed to allow veterinary treatment are exempt from this rule.
 As of 1 July 2021, Sanction 39 in Annex VI will be applicable; and - j) following injection and/or oral administration of ethanol and/or oxytocin.
 The FEI EADCMRs may also apply in the case of presence. - 2.
 Horses are not permitted to compete if they have received any prohibited treatments in accordance with Article 1061. - 3.
 Horses are not permitted to compete if they have received any prohibited supportive therapies in accordance with Article 1065.